Drillship Seacrest: Lawsuit against Unocal

 The result of FaAA's investigation was not surprising.
 FaAAs's conclusions were that the Seacrest was in satisfactory physical condition and was operating within design limits with regard to weight and stability.
 Emergency and safety training procedures were in place and drills occurred periodically.
 FaAA attributed the capsize to the unforeseen elevation of tropical disturbance Gay to typhoon strength in the vicinity of the Seacrest.
 It said that the combination of severe weather and waves overturned the ship unexpectedly.
 FaAA also said that forecast information did not indicate the force and location of this storm, thus failing to provide sufficient time to initiate emergency procedures and evacuation of the ship.
 FaAA deemed the lawsuit invalid.
+However despite FaAA's findings UNOCAL ultimately paid out millions of dollars in damages to settle the lawsuit brought against it by the surviving families of the victims drowned in the catastrophe.